araupontones/muva_training/README.md

 This project aims to train Dercio on how to be an excellent data scientist.

-Nosso plao do trabalho e o siguiente:
+Nosso plano do trabalho e o siguiente:

 1) Github: Comprender push, pull, commit, etc
 2) ggplot: fazer graficos relevantes